fbpx

 Lavin Exclusive Speaker

 John Kaag believes philosophy is the “stuff of everyday life.”
-The Chair of Philosophy at the University of Massachusetts, Lowell, and an award-winning author of several books (including the forthcoming American Bloods), he explores topics important to all of us: our mental and physical health, our happiness and emotional well-being, and how we can find our deeper purpose.
+A professor of philosophy at the University of Massachusetts, Lowell, and an award-winning author of several books (including American Bloods and Hiking with Nietzsche), he explores topics important to all of us: our mental and physical health, our happiness and emotional well-being, and how we can find our deeper purpose.
 John’s work is especially timely today, revealing how we can consciously respond to grief and move forward with hope and pragmatism.
 His talks—intimate, soulful, and wise—teach us how to develop a personal philosophy that will ultimately help us lead better, more fulfilling lives.

 The father of American philosophy, William James, once asked: “Is life worth living?”
 It was not a theoretical question, but a very real one: “James’s entire philosophy, from beginning to end, was geared to save a life—his life,” writes John Kaag.
 In his deeply personal, thought-provoking book, Sick Souls, Healthy Minds, John looks to philosophy, but also empirical psychology, to help answer some of life’s biggest questions—using his own life as the template.
 In doing so, he confronts the challenges and uncertainties that we will all face: how should we process feelings of isolation and meaninglessness?
 How should we approach romantic relationships or raise our children?
 And how should we balance our routines, necessary and yet often anesthetizing, with the spontaneity and indulgence needed to truly experience life?
 Practical, compelling, and crucial for the anxiety-inducing times we live in, John’s book shows us how to actively pursue a life worth living.
-Chosen as one of Malcolm Gladwell’s Next Big Idea Club’s most anticipated non-fiction books of spring, Sick Souls, Healthy Minds has been described as “earnest [and] accessible” (New Yorker), “pithy and exacting” (Wall Street Journal), and “characteristically elegant” (New York Times Book Review).
+Sick Souls, Healthy Minds has been described as “earnest [and] accessible” (New Yorker), “pithy and exacting” (Wall Street Journal), and “characteristically elegant” (New York Times Book Review).

 John’s latest book, American Bloods, is an expansive and unflinching history of our nation.
 It’s told through the story of one of America’s first pioneer families, the Bloods, who were active participants in virtually every pivotal moment in American history, coming into contact with everyone from Emerson and Thoreau to Frederick Douglass and William James.
 John follows 8 members of this family from the British Civil Wars all the way to the beginning of the 20th century, revealing the making of America, the soul of our nation, and how we got to where we are today.
 Pulitzer Prize winner Doris Kearns Goodwin calls it “a breakout book for John Kaag—the natural extension of his genre-defining writing.”